fordpref/vzp_chat/README.md

 shitty little fun project to make a VERY basic peer to peer chat. linux is better, but does work in windows but you will need the module from here for curses:  http://www.lfd.uci.edu/~gohlke/pythonlibs/#curses

 Usage:  python chat-main.py
+asks for your IP address and then a username

 /addpeer to connect to another client

 /quit to quit

 /nick to change your username

 uses a simple chatui in cursses from:  https://github.com/calzoneman/python-chatui

-threads out the network listener to take input from the network separate from the keyboard.
+threads out the network listener to take input from the network separate from the keyboard. when connecting to a peer, peer sends peerlist and then it adds to all the other peers it will be slow, so mileage will vary

 listens and connects on udp 2288